 The Group operates a defined contribution post-employment benefit scheme for all its employees.
 The scheme is administered by an insurance company and is funded by contributions from both the Bank and employees.
-The Bank and its employees also contribute to the statutory National Social Security Fund, which is a defined contribution scheme ii) Other Entitlements
+The Bank and its employees also contribute to the statutory National Social Security Fund, which is a defined contribution scheme.